Be-bo/brainstation-capstone/README.md

 npm start
 ```

+### Notes
+- SSL setup & hosting is in the works, for now everything is being loaded over HTTP.
+- A recent server public IP update caused Chrome to start complaining about CORS policy - it's being investigated, in the meantime Safari seems more reliable...
+- Each image generation takes at least 15s so be patient.
+If it's taking longer than 30 seconds, try reloading the app.
+- In case of any show-stopping bugs or issues, please email robfiker@gmail.com!

 ## Screenshots
 ![Playground Core Feature](./src/assets/playground.png)
 ![Gallery Secondary Feature](./src/assets/gallery.png)

-## Troubleshooting

-### Browsers
-There was a recent update to the public IP of the server and for some reason Google Chrome started blocking content loading citing CORS policy.
-The issue is being investigated but in the meantime Safari has proven to work relieably!

-### Long Image Generation Time
-The server checks for errors at the most crucial points.
-Keep an eye on the console if your image is taking longer than 30 seconds to load.
-If there's an error, try reloading the site.

-### Contact
-In case of the project not loading at all or any other show-stopping bugs, email robfiker@gmail.com.